-4. Security of intellectual property 5.
-Raw material supply & cost 6.
-Competitors offering better value
+- 4. Security of intellectual property

+- 5. Raw material supply & cost

+- 6. Competitors offering better value

-7. Product development
+- 7. Product development

-8. Management spread too thinly
+- 8. Management spread too thinly

-9. Geopolitical Risk
+- 9. Geopolitical Risk

-STRATEGY OF THE GROUP -PRINCIPAL AND SIGNIFICANT RISKS CONTINUED
+STRATEGY OF THE GROUP - PRINCIPAL AND SIGNIFICANT RISKS

+CONTINUED

 RISK NO. RISK CATEGORY RISK NAME RISK DESCRIPTION RISK MITIGATION RISK TREND 1.
 Strategic Cyclical markets and economic conditions The demand for the Group's products and services is affected by changes in customers' investment plans and activity levels.
 Customer investment plans can change depending on global, regional and national economic conditions or a widespread financial crisis or economic downturn.
-Although the Group believes that its sales are well diversified with customers located in disparate geographic markets and industry segments, it is likely that the Group would be affected by an economic downturn in the markets in which it operates.
-The Group has brought engineering expertise into new industries in the past and continues to seek and develop opportunities in other industries through R&D investments & testing know-how. \leftrightarrow 2.
+Although the Group believes that its sales are well diversified with customers located in disparate geographic markets and industry segments, it is likely that the Group would be affected by an economic downturn in the markets in which it operates. \leftrightarrow 2.
 Climate Significant damage to the Group's production facilities The Group has eight operating facilities located in Ireland, Sweden, Finland, Australia, South Africa, Canada and the United States.
 Should any of these facilities be destroyed or closed for any reason, or the equipment in the facilities be significantly damaged, the Group is likely to face setbacks in our ability to manufacture and distribute products to customers.
 Damage to any facility could have a major impact on the Group meeting customer expectations and lead to loss in earnings and long-term reputational damage.
 The manufacturing facilities of the Group are strategically located around the globe and close to end user markets. it is therefore less likely that damage could occur in more than one facility.
 The Group has options to move manufacturing to an alternative Mincon location or outsource more manufacturing locally.
 Sufficient levels of finished goods stock are held at customer centres, which could be used to cushion the impact on customer demand.
 The Group also has excellent relationships with critical machine suppliers which would be a key support in the event of disruption.
 Adequate levels of insurance for business interruption are also maintained.
 1 3.
 Operational Product obsoles- cence The Group's long-term growth and profitability is dependent on our ability to develop and successfully launch and market new products.
 The Group's revenues and market share may suffer if it is unable to successfully introduce new products in a timely fashion or if any new or enhanced products or services are introduced by our competitors that customers find more advanced and/or better suited to their needs.
 If the Group is not able to keep pace with product development and technological advances, including shifts in technology in the markets in which it operates, or to meet customer demands, this could have a material adverse effect on the Group's business, results and financial condition.
 The Group continuously invests in research and development to develop products in line with customer demand and expectations.
 The Group employs industry and engineering experts who continually work on new product developments.
 The Group is constantly focused on engineering solutions that should increase the use of Mincon products in the industry, once commercialised. \leftrightarrow